dylanmsu/poisson_caustic_design/README.md

 It does that by modulating the angle of the surface across the entire surface to steer the light in the desired directions.

+A more detailed explanation is that it first calculates from where on the lens surface to where on the screen the light should go.
+It then calculates the the shape of the lens such that it satisfies all these directions.

 Result simulated with Blender using LuxRender:
 ![Alt text](./doc/lena_sim.gif)